Board members have a fiduciary duty to keep confidential information confidential.

 Continuing Duty.
-While the fiduciary duties of a director or trustee terminate when the director or trustee ends his or her tour of duty, the duty to protect and preserve confidential information received during service as a director continues after the director leaves the board.
+While the fiduciary duties of a director or trustee terminate when the director or trustee ends his or her term, the duty to protect and preserve confidential information received during service as a director continues after the director leaves the board.

 [While] the fiduciary duties of a director or trustee terminate when the director or trustee ends his or her tour of duty, the duty to protect and preserve confidential information received during service as a director continues after the director leaves the board.
 (In re Mortgage & Realty Trust (1966) 195 B.R.
 740, 750.)